 Absolutely because the potential to reach more prospects online is huge.

 Search simply cannot be ignored especially if your business caters to a local audience.
-Data from Google shows that 4 out of 5 consumers use to search for local business information.
+Data from Google shows that 4 out of 5 consumers use to search for <content removed by moderator>.
 But a more competitive digital landscape combined with constant algorithm updates means that just having a site isn’t enough.

 Also, online users want immediate answers and simply don’t have the patience to click through multiple pages of search results.
 Not surprisingly, the top results attract a majority of all search engine clicks: